MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 LocalizationGroup: Visualizations
 ---
 # Slicers in Power BI (Tutorial)
-A VP of Sales wants to be able to look at several metrics for the entire division and for each individual District Manager.
-She could create a separate report for each manager, or she could use a slicer.
-A slicer narrows the portion of the dataset shown in other visualizations in a report.
-Slicers are an alternate way of filtering.
+You want your report readers to be able to look at sales metrics for the entire division, but also highlight performance for each individual District Manager for different time frames.
+You could create separate reports for each manager or filter values with dropdowns, or she could use slicers.
+Slicers are an alternate way of filtering that narrow the portion of the dataset shown in the other visualizations in a report.

-This tutorial uses the free [Retail Analysis Sample](sample-retail-analysis.md) to walk you through creating and formatting a slicer and using it to filter a report.
+This tutorial uses the free [Retail Analysis Sample](sample-retail-analysis.md) to walk you through creating, formatting, and using a list slicer and a date slider slicer.
 Have fun discovering ways to format and use slicers.

 ![slicer](media/power-bi-visualization-slicers/slicer2.gif)